 The burner does turn on when the frost protection outside temperature threshold is reached, but the circulating pump is not turned on, which has two very important consequences:

 - Water isn’t flowing in the circuit, which facilitates frost

 - The VF/RLF sensors aren’t picking up thermal change (and are actually “contaminated” by the boiler room temperature - where they are typically installed)

-The heating circuit (heating pipes and radiators) is not protected against frost and catastrophic failure will happen in very low temperatures.
+The heating circuit (heating pipes and radiators) is not protected against frost by the Promatic D20 and catastrophic failure will happen in very low temperatures.

 At the very least, when frost protection is engaged (below the desired temperature threshold), the circulating pump should be activated.
 This will ensure water flow in the pipes (already reducing the risk of freeze) and it will enable the VF/RLF sensors to read the actual water temperature, instead of the boiler room temperature.
 This should suffice to ensure adequate frost protection for the installation, assuming the regulation does open the mixing valve (which is far from certain, see the next point).

 Note: Seltron suggested that this problem could be “fixed” by adding a room sensor.
 That is unfortunately not an option (if it had ever been one, I would have added it in the first place), and in any case not a satifactory solution for a device supposedly designed to operate correctly without such a sensor.

 Minimum mixing circuit temperature

 The Promatic D20 has a setting (S2.6) to select a minimum temperature for the mixing circuit.
 The factory default sets it at 20°C, and I left it unchanged.
 I assumed that when the frost protection would engage (or when the heating was turned on), the water temperature in the mixing circuit would not go below this setting.

 The regulation sets a mixing circuit water target temperature of 4°C when heating is turned off, including when frost protection conditions are met.